adsabs/WIESP/2026/shared_task.md

 - `same_figure`, `same_paper`, `related_papers`, `unrelated_papers` are the target classes.
 - `id` identifies the pair.
 This is needed for your `submission.csv` when using the evaluation pairs in `test.csv`.

-A more complete descriptions of the features can be found on Kaggle [here](https://www.kaggle.com/competitions/astroclimb/data).
+A more complete descriptions of the features can be found [here](https://ui.adsabs.harvard.edu/WIESP/2026/shared_task_labels).

 ### Evaluation